 Failure to maintain a licensed agent can result in the termination of a business or limited liability company’s legal standing, the imposition of penalty fees on an employee, or both.

-When the individual is served with a lawsuit, it is simple to identify the party that is doing the paperwork: they are the persons in the lawsuit.
+When the individual is served with a lawsuit, it is simple to identify the party doing the paperwork: they are the persons in the lawsuit.
 But the same is not necessarily true in instances where it is a company, a firm, an LLC, or an LP.
 To distribute the documents in the workplace, one must first look at someone who might be able to accept them by virtue of working for the company.
 In accordance with the regulations, New York City Process Service must be addressed right in order to render the case in motion, which is where CT Corporation steps in.
-It is necessary that the suitable agent is authorized to accept, whereinafter they shall to forward lawful process to the requisite party who can then file an answer in a timely manner that would enable the defendant to be brought to equal footing.
+The suitable agent must be authorized to accept, whereinafter they shall forward lawful process to the requisite party who can then file an answer in a timely manner that would enable the defendant to be brought to equal footing.

 In addition to receiving New York City Process Service in connection with a lawsuit against the business directly, CT Corporation receives other mission-critical documents, such as [A.] notice of garnishment proceedings against an employee, [B.] litigation documents once the lawsuit is underway, including motions or requests to produce documents, [C.] legal notices and [D.] government correspondence, such as notices of annual report deadlines and tax notification other compliance-related documents